Problem Description

 {

-// Adjust point for 5-digit and 3-digit brokers
+// Adjust point value for 3/5 digit brokers

 else